Arpeggio Anchor Build Guide

 Electronics

 Assemble a Raspberry Pi Zero 2W with a Stringman imaged SD card and heat sink.
 If the pi does not have header pins, solder on a full set.
+You may find this jig useful if you are soldering the header

 Carefully unpack the a Camera Module 3 standard FOV and remove whatever ribbon cable came attached to it.